1 – Introduction

 In another example (chapter 2), as Daniel was interpreting king Nebuchadnezzar’s dream, he tells the king, “Thou art this head of gold.”
 (2:38) Nebuchadnezzar, the person, was the “head of gold” in that dream of a “great image, whose brightness was excellent” and its “form. . . terrible (awe-inspiring)”.
 (2:31) The “great image” in the form of a person draws attention to the fact that emperor-worship was the feature of those empires that the coming of the Messiah (the “stone”) would change.
 But lest we think the “image” symbolized only the kings of empires, we see the word “kingdom” used in verses 39-42 in reference to the arms, belly, legs, and feet of the “great image”.

 So what about the question, does the “image of the beast” refer to the personified version of the “beast” (the Antichrist)?
 Or is it somehow the image of a disembodied entity, this horrific-looking “beast”?
 From what we’ve learned about the interchangeability of these mountain-versus-king and king-versus-kingdom terms, there should be no difficulty in understanding that this “image of the beast” refers to the likeness of the person of the Antichrist.
-But along with that worship, there will be a glorification of the new world order, the false utopia, that the Antichrist and False Prophet will be trying very hard to exalt as the ultimate vision of the future that they and the people of the world should be working towards.
+But along with that worship, there will be a glorification of the new world order, the false utopia, that the Antichrist and False Prophet will try to sell to the people of the world as the ultimate vision of the future that they should be working towards.